rghvndr99/supply-chain/README.md

 # Description
-This application is used to show a relation between a retailer and a supplier.
-So as a process, a retailer can log in into the portal which will list down all the products from a different supplier.
+This application is used to show a relationship between a retailer and a supplier.
+As a process, a retailer can logged in the portal which will list down all the products from a different supplier.
 Now he can make a request for the supplier of the required product.

-Now when the supplier logs in in his account, he can see the requests from different venders.
-He can approve or delete the request.
+Now supplier can view this request after login into his account, he can see the requests from different venders and has an ability to approve or delete the request.

 Also, a supplier can edit his product details.